klahrich/chiefhustler/content/posts/joe-moglia.md

 Joe's definition of love is the "**commitment** to the well-being of others".
 You can witness it in sports teams where the players care for each other; it can also happen in businesses, in the military and of course in primrily in the family.

 Leadership, in that sense, is not about how cool or smart YOU are.
-It's about your people.
-How do you take care of your them: your family, your colleagues, your employees, or your shareholders.
+It's about your people and how you take care of them: your family, your colleagues, your employees, or your shareholders.

 A few personal examples.